-As Ivan put it, "We have all seen people who are seemingly good at networking, but lack sincerity.
+As Ivan puts it, "We have all seen people who are seemingly good at networking, but lack sincerity.
 Faking it isn't sustainable."
-That seems fairly straightforward; just be yourself, honest and up front.
+That seems fairly straightforward then.

 That was until I read this great blog by Herminia Ibarra in the Harvard Business Review.
 It's called The Authenticity Paradox and it claims that we need to give some thinking around the whole subject of how we come across when operating in a public arena like networking groups.